 Available in Kawartha Lakes Only:

-The REACH For Recovery Centre is a community-based day program supporting individuals living with mental health concerns or other significant challenges.
-This program assists the person in gaining skills necessary to be participating members of their home and community.
+The REACH for Recovery Centre, at 64 Lindsay Street South, is a community-based day program supporting individuals with mental health concerns or other significant challenges.
+This program assists the the individual in gaining skills necessary to be participating members of their home and community.

 Available in Peterborough Only:

-The Employment Support program provides specialized assistance to those seeking an opportunity to enter or reintegrate into the workplace.
+The Employment Support program provides specialized assistance to individuals with mental health concerns seeking an opportunity to enter or reintegrate into the workplace.
 The goal is to help people obtain competitive employment through the development of an achievable action plan, coupled with the practice of coping skills and mental wellness.